noorfatimaaniq-oss/QRCodeGenerator/README.md

 Overview

 A professional QR Code Generator web application built with Python and Streamlit.
-Generates customizable QR codes with multiple types, logo embedding, batch generation, and download options in PNG and SVG formats.
+Generates customizable QR codes with multiple types, logo embedding, batch generation and download options in PNG and SVG formats.

 Key Features